 Why is Northeastern requiring all students to be vaccinated against Covid-19?

-We are requiring the Covid vaccine for the same reason we require students to be vaccinated for Measles or Meningitis—to protect our community.
+We are requiring the COVID-19 vaccine for the same reason we require students to be vaccinated for Measles or Meningitis—to protect our community.
 At this point, vaccination is proving to be the best way to control and ultimately defeat the Covid-19 pandemic.
 It is the best tool we have for advancing the safety and wellbeing of our students, faculty, and staff.
-Students with legitimate religious or medical exemptions will be accommodated.
+Students with legitimate religious or medical exemptions will be accommodated and should complete the Vaccine Verification form to request an exemption.

 Is the vaccine mandatory for faculty and staff, and do we expect the vaccine to be mandatory for faculty and staff?